Approximation of sheaves on algebraic stacks

-\begin{remark} To answer Conjectures~\tref{CONJ:completeness} and~\tref{CONJ:approximation}, we may argue as in the proof of Theorem~\pref{T:smooth-descent-of-semi-noetherian} using~\cite[Prop.~4.11 and Lem.~7.9]{rydh_noetherian-approx}.
-This reduces the situation to where $X$ has a smooth pure presentation $U\to X$.
-The author hopes that this will be useful to settle the conjectures. \end{remark}
+\begin{remark} To answer Conjectures~\tref{CONJ:completeness} and~\tref{CONJ:approximation}, we may argue as in the proof of Theorem~\pref{T:main-theorem-variant} using~\cite[Prop.~4.11 and Lem.~7.9]{rydh_noetherian-approx}.
+This reduces the situation to where $X$ has a smooth presentation $U\to X$ with geometrically connected fibers.
+The author hopes that the purity of $U\to X$ and its characterization as homological projectivity can be used to settle the conjectures. \end{remark}

 \end{section}